nusco/narjillos/backlog.md

 * "Egg-firing" °
 * Additional cost for long-distance egg-flinging °
 * Distance of firing is determined by genes °
-* Narjillos spends energy to reproduce
+* Narjillos spend energy to reproduce
 * Narjillos decide how much energy to give to descendants

 ###Lab Technician